tmaria17/intermission-assignments/2be/details/how_the_web_works.md

 1. Describe, step by step, what happens when I type `www.example.com` into my browser and try to go to the page?
- 1. Operating System determines if it already knows where www.example.com is and if so it will take you there
- 2. if not operating system checks for ip address with resolving name server
- 3. Resolving name serves will check with Root Name Server
- 4. Root Name server will be like go ask the top level domain servers /authorative name servers
- 5. resolving name server asks top level
- 6. top level directs resolving to example.com name server
- 7. operating system will recieve this info and send it to your browser
+ Operating System determines if it already knows where www.example.com is and if so it will take you there if not operating system checks for ip address with resolving name server Resolving name serves will check with Root Name Server Root Name server will be like go ask the top level domain servers /authorative name servers resolving name server asks top level top level directs resolving to example.com name server operating system will recieve this info and send it to your browser
 1. What does HTTP stand for?
 Hyper Text Transfer Protocol
 1. What protocol does the World Wide Web use?
 HTTP or HTTPS
-1. Each computer on the Internet is assigned an IP address, what does IP stand for?
-Internet Protocol
-1. What does DNS stand for?
-  * A. Domain Name System
-HTTP/HTTPS
 1. Each computer on the Internet is assigned an IP address, what does IP stand for?
 Internet Protocol
 1. What does DNS stand for?
 A.